-The so-called fundamentals I’m speaking of relate to movement (mobility, stability, strength and power), prep/recovery routines, running technique, nutrition and sleep.
+The so-called fundamentals I’m speaking of relate to movement (mobility, stability, strength, and power), prep/recovery routines, running technique, nutrition, and sleep.
 Not mastering these first is comparable to attempting an ultramarathon before you’ve ever run a 5k.
 I can pretty much guarantee it’s not going to work out in your favor.
 And if you do manage to survive there likely will not have been a whole lot of “fun” involved.
-So how can we put the fun back into running?
-Start with the fundamentals of course:

 Nutrition is fuel for the body, just like gasoline is fuel for a car.
 If the tank isn’t full, there’s going to be a lot of walking during that road trip.
 A simple start is writing down everything you eat and drink in a day.
 Do this for two or three days and it will give a snapshot of what you’re really putting into your body.
 Just like movement, most of us think we eat and drink way better than we actually do.
 Broken record in the house: if you don’t know what optimal nutrition is seek out an expert who will get you on the right path.
 Teamwork makes the dream work!

-Sleep is one of the most overlooked and underutilized aspects of recovery not just in running, but life.
-Sleep deprivation has been linked to a decrease in cognitive and motor performance, reaction time and mood state/emotional stability (1).
-General recommendations for athletes is 7-9 hours per night, but this is specific to each individual so it’s important to find what works best for you and allows you to function at your best.
-Developing a consistent nighttime routine and being able to modify when life gets chaotic will keep you on track with your training as well as the rest of life’s responsibilities.
+Sleep is one of the most overlooked and underutilized aspects of recovery not just in running but in life.
+Sleep deprivation has been linked to a decrease in cognitive and motor performance, reaction time, and mood state/emotional stability.
+The general recommendation for athletes is 7-9 hours per night, but this is specific to each individual so it’s important to find what works best for you and allows you to function at your best.
+Developing a consistent nighttime routine and being able to modify it when life gets chaotic will keep you on track with your training as well as the rest of your life’s responsibilities.

 As you can see I haven’t mentioned anything about the actual running program.
 This isn’t because an athlete should only be working on the fundamentals and not running, but rather working on the fundamentals just as much IF NOT MORE than running especially new or chronically injured runners.
 Want to roll all the fundamental movements into one?
 Start working on your Turkish get-ups and see those PRs stack up!